 Should I visit Columbus or Los Angeles?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 The capital city of Ohio, Columbus sits at the meeting point of America's Rust Belt, Bible Belt, Appalachia, and the Plains.
 It is also home of Ohio State University, which is a major financial and economic force in the city.
 You'll likely need a car to navigate the city, although there is a bus system, COTA, which can take you to some of Columbus' highlights.

 Los Angeles, California is probably one of the most well known cities in the United States.
 It is the second most populated metro area in the country with more than 17 million people.
 The city's diversity is wide reaching, giving it a character that is unique from any other place in the country.
 LA has many world famous sights and neighborhoods including Hollywood, Beverly Hills, Rodeo Drive, and Santa Monica, but there is really so much more to this city.

 These are the overall average travel costs for the two destinations.